springboardmentor787-stack/AIDriven-Archaeological-Site-Mapping/README.md

 ##  Project Workflow
 * Acquire and annotate the imagery.
 * Preprocess and split the dataset.
-* Generate the segmentation masks from the JSON annotations
+* Generate the segmentation masks from the JSON annotations.
-* Train U-net segmentation and YOLOv8 Object detection models.
+* Train U-net segmentation and YOLOv8 based Object detection models.
-* Predict erosion zones using terrain features.
+* Predict erosion zones using XGBoost terrain features.
 * Overlay and visualize results through a Streamlit Dashboard.

 ## Dataset Sources